Part 1: Ministerial code of ethics

 Ministers’ visits overseas

-9.1 Overseas visits should not normally be made while the Assembly is in session.
-Ministers should arrange such visits in the Recess or, where appropriate, on days when no Assembly business is scheduled, except where the visit is in connection with the business of the European Union or there are other compelling reasons of Welsh Government business.
-In particular, overseas visits which are largely of a fact-finding kind should be reserved for the Assembly Recess.
+9.2 Overseas visits should not normally be made while the Senedd is in session.
+Ministers should arrange such visits in the Recess or, where appropriate, on days when no Senedd business is scheduled, except where there are compelling reasons of Welsh Government business.
+In particular, overseas visits which are largely of a fact-finding kind should be reserved for the Senedd Recess.
 Moreover, in planning overseas visits ministers should take account of the fact that Cabinet meetings take precedence over all other business.
-Sufficient ministers must also be available during recesses to ensure effective conduct of Welsh Government business, and it may be necessary for this reason to restrict or reconsider absences abroad.
+Sufficient ministers must also be available during Recesses to ensure effective conduct of Welsh Government business, and it may be necessary for this reason to restrict or reconsider absences abroad.

-9.2 International Relations Division (IRD) should be informed as soon as any overseas visit is contemplated (for example, whenever an invitation is received).
-They will be responsible for consulting the Foreign and Commonwealth Office (FCO) where appropriate, and feeding back their views.
-IRD should thereafter be kept fully involved in making arrangements for the visit.
+9.3 The International Relations and Trade Department (IR&T) should be informed as soon as any overseas visit is contemplated (for example, whenever an invitation is received).
+It will be responsible for consulting the Foreign, Commonwealth and Development Office (FCDO) where appropriate, and feeding back its views.
+IR&T should thereafter be kept fully involved in making arrangements for the visit.

-9.3 Any minister who wishes to be absent from the United Kingdom for any reason, except for official business at a European Union (EU) institution, must seek the First Minister’s written approval.
+9.4 Any minister who wishes to be absent from the United Kingdom for any reason must seek the First Minister’s written approval.
 This must be done before any commitment is made.
 In the case of official visits the business case seeking approval should include the reasons for the visit and a list of the countries to be visited, the cost and a list of the officials who will be accompanying the minister.
 Ministers should also indicate what the benefits of the visit would be.
-Copies of the business case should be sent to the minister with responsibility for Welsh Government Business and the Head of IRD.
+Copies of the business case should be sent to the minister with responsibility for Welsh Government Business and the Director for International Relations and Trade.

-9.5 Ministers planning visits outside the United Kingdom on Assembly Member or other non-ministerial business, or on holiday, should consider notifying IRD in advance.
-Notification will enable IRD to provide any information or advice (eg in relation to political or security sensitivities) which they feel may be beneficial to the Minister and to advise FCO Posts that a Government Minister is ‘on their patch’ albeit in a non-ministerial capacity.
+9.5 Ministers planning visits outside the United Kingdom on Member of the Senedd or other non-ministerial business, or on holiday, should consider notifying IR&T in advance.
+Notification will enable IR&T to provide any information or advice (eg in relation to political or security sensitivities) which they feel may be beneficial to the minister and to advise FCDO Posts that a Government minister is ‘on their patch’ albeit in a non-ministerial capacity.

 9.6 The First Minister’s prior written approval is required for any official visit overseas by a special adviser or where it is proposed that a minister should be accompanied on any official visit overseas by his or her spouse or partner or by an unpaid official.

-9.7 No preparations, however tentative, should be made for overseas visits (other than those to EU institutions) before consulting IRD.
-Arrangements for official ministerial visits should invariably be made in close collaboration with the diplomatic post concerned.
+9.7 No preparations, however tentative, should be made for overseas visits before consulting IR&T. Arrangements for official ministerial visits should invariably be made in close collaboration with the diplomatic post concerned.

 9.8 Ministers should make it their personal responsibility to approve the size and composition of proposed ministerial delegations for which they are responsible prior to seeking the approval of the First Minister.
 Cabinet Division will retain a comprehensive and central record of overseas travel by ministers.
 Annually, a list will be published of all travel overseas by ministers costing more than £500 per trip, together with the total cost of all ministers’ visits overseas.
 Ministers should give a lead in keeping down the size of parties of visitors by keeping their own parties as small as possible.